 - No .dlm file(s) were imported. - You did not use the Calculate function to update files. - School codes have not been entered into the Maintenance window.

-Scanned data was converted to a .dlm format in Excel instead of using the Scantron scanner.
+- Scanned data was converted to a .dlm format in Excel instead of using the Scantron scanner. - Your computer does not have a complete version of Microsoft Access installed.

-Microsoft Access